 - Halcon Resources (HC) is a drilling and exploration company with revenues of over $1 billion a year.
 The biggest upside for investors is the large amount of undeveloped acreage owned by the company.
 Even at a very conservative estimates, the land is worth much more than its book value.
 The stock is currently close to its 52-week high and continues to climb.

 Do penny stocks work?
 Investing in penny stocks can be very profitable, but like any type of stock investment, it requires due diligence and patience.
-Making money with penny stocks is a very satisfying experience, especially if it’s the result of doing a bit of careful research.
+Making money with the most volatile penny stocks is a very satisfying experience, especially if it’s the result of doing a bit of careful research.